-Additionally, a validated multiplexed respiratory panel may be utilized to assess for the presence of other respiratory pathogens in NP swabs in a central laboratory operated on behalf of the Sponsor.
+Local and central assessments should be collected per the schedule of activities; where both local and central assessments are listed both are required and should be collected.
+Additionally, a validated multiplexed respiratory panel may be utilized to assess for the presence of other respiratory pathogens in NP swabs in a central laboratory operated on behalf of the Sponsor at IL-D1.